Federal Transit Administration (FTA), DOT.

 Applicants must include sufficient evidence of the partnership.
 Sufficient evidence may include a memorandum of agreement or letter of intent signed by all parties that describes the parties' roles, responsibilities and financial commitment in the proposed project.

 3. Cost Sharing

-Funds used for this NOFA were authorized by both SAFETEA-LU and MAP-21.
-There is a minimum 50 percent non-Federal cost share for all funds awarded.
-Regardless of minimum share requirements, cost sharing is an evaluation criterion and proposals with higher non-Federal cost share will be considered more favorably.
+There are two sources of funds used for this NOFA.
+SAFETEA-LU and MAP-21.
+In accordance with 49 U.S.C.
+Section 5322(c) of MAP-21, there is a minimum 50 percent non-Federal cost share for all funds awarded.
+Regardless of minimum share requirements, cost sharing is an evaluation criterion and proposals with higher cost share will be considered more favorably.
+The FTA Administrator will decide the source of funds to be awarded to each applicant.
 Cash and other high-quality match will be considered more favorably than in-kind cost matching, though all are acceptable.
 FTA will not approve deferred local share.
 Recipients must comply with all applicable FTA requirements.

 a.
 Eligible sources of matching funds include:

 i.
 Cash from non-governmental sources other than revenues from providing public transportation services;

 ii.
 Non-farebox revenues from the operation of public transportation service, such as the sale of advertising and concession revenues.
 A voluntary or mandatory fee that a college, university, or similar institution imposes on all its students for free or discounted transit service is not farebox revenue;

 iii.
 Amounts received under a service agreement with a State or local social service agency or private social service organization;

 iv.
 Undistributed cash surpluses, replacement or depreciation cash funds, reserves available in cash, or new capital;